locationtech/jts/FAQ-LICENSING.md

 A3. **But I thought LGPL and EPL do not mix?
 How does this effect the LGPL GEOS project?**

-For use of JTS by an LGPL project like GEOS:

-Use the BSD-3 License (the BSD-3 License is compatible with the LGPL license used by GEOS).
+An LGPL project (like GEOS) should use a BSD-3-style License (the BSD-3 License is compatible with the LGPL license used by GEOS).

-In the longer term the EPL license is being revised to work with GPL / LGPL, allowing GEOS the choice of either BSD-3 or EPL license.
+In the longer term the EPL license is being revised to work with GPL / LGPL.
+This will allow derivative projects like GEOS the choice of either BSD-3-style or EPL license.

 A4. **How can an LGPL-licensed project (such as GEOS) contribute code to JTS?**

 From the JTS perspective this works in the same way as any other contribution.
-The contributor must have an Eclipse Contributor License Agreement (CLA) in place (see here).
+The contributor must have an Eclipse Contributor License Agreement (CLA) in place.
+For details see the [Contributing Guide](CONTRIBUTING.md).

 Code contributed to JTS must be releasable under the EDL & EPL licenses.
 Therefore the contributor must also have permission from the downstream project (e.g. via OSGeo CLA or similar)